GoneTone/laravel-boost-windsurf-extension/README.md

 php artisan boost:install
 ```

-During installation, you will be prompted to select an environment.
+During installation, you will be prompted to select an AI agent.
 The available options will include the following two:

 - `cascade` - For Windsurf Editor
 - `cascade_jetbrains` - For Windsurf JetBrains Plugin (PhpStorm, etc.)